Weekly News We care About Wrap Up – 3.24.06

 MAVAV just rolls off the tongue.

 The MAVAV site opens with a hyperbole about how video game addiction and violence are the fastest growing threats to children’s health and way of life.
-But before they went on about how video games are a problem rivaling drugs and alcohol abuse, I noticed their logo is a Play Station controller with a red line through it. → For I have come to turn a man against his father, a daughter against her mother, a gamer against their game.
+But before they went on about how video games are a problem rivaling drugs and alcohol abuse, I noticed their logo is a Play Station controller with a red line through it. → The Adventures of Cookie and Read

 Review – Jade Empire